Myzel394/django-common-utils/django_common_utils/libraries/models/README.md

 ```

 Probably you want to add some kwargs to it.
 Use the `extract_model_kwargs` to
-extract the kwargs and to provide flexibility.
-This function will use your defined
+extract the kwargs, this also ensures flexibility.
+This function will use your
-kwargs and update them from the corresponding kwargs in `COMMON_KWARGS`.
+defined kwargss and update them from the corresponding values in `COMMON_KWARGS`.

 `extract_model_kwargs` accepts two arguments: `<class_naem>, <field_name>`.
 We already
 have the `class_name` stored in `___common_name`, so we simply pass that.